dtcenter/MET/docs/Users_Guide/installation.rst

 If no errors are returned, the installation was successful.
 Due to the highly variable nature of hardware systems, users may encounter issues during the installation process that result in MET not being installed.
-If this occurs please first recheck that the locations of all the necessary data files and scripts is correct.
+If this occurs please first recheck that the location of all the necessary data files and scripts is correct.
 Next, recheck the environment variables in the environment configuration file and ensure there are no spelling errors or improperly set variables.
 After these checks are complete, run the script again.